 NATURAL DISASTERS RISK : MEDIUM

 As for natural disasters, Kosovo is pretty susceptible to forest fires, floods and flash floods, as well as extreme meteorological events.

 MUGGING RISK : LOW

-Violent crime exists, but is mostly linked to organized crime and individuals involved in it.
-It is rarely focused at foreigners.
+Violent crime exists but is mostly linked to organized crime and individuals involved in it.
+It is rarely focused on foreigners.
 If you do find yourself in a violent incident, such as mugging or a robbery, always hand over everything you own immediately.